Retiring Coach Nick Mourouzis to Deliver 2004 Commencement Address

 November 11, 2003, Greencastle, Ind. - Nick Mourouzis, DePauw's all-time winningest football coach who is retiring at the end of the current season, will deliver one final pep talk before stepping down.
 DePauw seniors have selected "Coach Nick" to deliver the address to graduates at DePauw's 165th annual Commencement, Sunday, May 23, 2004, at 1 p.m. on East College lawn (weather permitting).
 Mourouzis, DePauw University head football coach and professor of kinesiology, is in his 23rd season at University and is the winningest coach in DePauw football history in terms of total victories with 138.
 Entering the season with 133 wins, Mourouzis ranked in a tie for 10th among all active NCAA Division III coaches, second among active Indiana collegiate coaches and fourth all-time in the state's history.

-The commencement speaker is selected by a committee comprised largely of DePauw seniors.
+The commencement speaker is selected by a committee composed largely of DePauw seniors.
 This marks the first time a faculty member has been chosen to deliver the commencement address since 1997, when Professor Paul Kissinger did the honors.

 "This is testimony to the impact Nick has had, and continues to have, on the DePauw community," said DePauw President Robert G. Bottoms.
 "His record shows him to be a winning coach, certainly.
 But it's Nick's character, compassion and commitment to young people and their development that make him so remarkable.
 I'm delighted that the students and faculty on our committee have made this selection."